Randallzoeng/DailyThinking/Laws & Theories.md

 10. You can’t connect the dots looking forward, you can only connect them looking backwards.
 Steve Jobs

 11. it's not panacea, there is no guarantee because you have data you make better decision, but it is an opportunity to improve decision-making.

+12. My dear Watson, he says, how dangerous it is to reason from insufficient data.
+Sherlock Holmes
 ---
 - Some bolgs
   - https://oku.edu.mie-u.ac.jp/~okumura/stat/